What is a Webinar and How Do They Work? (Sales Guide 2023)

 2. You Can Reach A Large Audience With Little Effort

-Whether running pre-recorded or educational webinars aimed at building awareness for your brand, or a live webinar that aims to close sales, you can reach a large audience with relatively little effort.
+Whether running a pre recorded webinar or an educational one to build awareness for your brand or a live webinar to close sales, you can reach a large audience with relatively little effort.

-If one wants to sell in a one-to-many context, an online seminar is one of the best ways to do so.
+If one wants to sell in a one-to-many context, an online seminar is one of the best ways.

 3. Webinars Are Interactive

-The webinar format you choose can also determine how interactive your webinar will be.
+Your webinar format can also determine how interactive your webinar will be.

-Many webinar hosting software will allow participants to ask questions through a chat box, and some even allow participants to come on live to ask questions through video or audio interaction.
+Many webinar hosting software will allow participants to ask questions through a chat box; some even allow participants to come live to ask questions through video or audio interaction.